Castellanos scores four as Girona beat Real Madrid

 Post update

 Attempt missed.
 Mariano Díaz (Real Madrid) header from the centre of the box misses to the right.
-Assisted by Toni Kroos with a cross.
+Assisted by Toni Kroos.

 Substitution